jmlucas31070-dev/jasias-quest/readme.md

 ## Authors

 It's all on these guys below.
 I'm an over-achiever at best.
-Added Stendhal spurce readme and license to repo.
+Added Stendhal source readme and license to repo.

 **Created &amp; originally programmed by Oskar Wiksten**